samcaf/ResolvedEnergyCorrelators/README.md

 # Introduction

-ECScribe is a project dedicated to computing energy-weighted correlations in particle physics datasets.
+EnergyCorrelationScribe (ECScribe, read "ek-scribe") is a project dedicated to computing energy-weighted correlations in particle physics datasets.
-It facilitates analysis on both simulated data from Pythia and real data from the CMS Open Data.
+It facilitates the analysis of both simulated data from Pythia and real data provided publicly by CERN (and CMS).

+**Warning**

+Using CMS Open Data without performing the correct experimental data analysis procedures, including unfolding, event selection, and many more, does not and cannot provide results that can be called "true experimental analyses".
+CERN has graciously provided public access to a tremendous amount of open particle physics datasets, including both simulated and real data, and this has facilitated a wonderful bridge between the theoretical and experimental particle physics communities; any theoretical computations involving or compared to open data must be followed by the appropriate experimental procedures before they constitute any true experimental discovery.

 # Features